 4. The 5G-RG applies to the AF for a virtual identifier by carrying the SUCI of the 5G RG and the MAC address of the device.

 5. The AF checks if the 5G-RG is in the list of registered 5G-RGs.
-If it has registered successfully, the AF will the mapping between the virtual identifier and the MAC address of the non-3GPP device.
+If it has registered successfully, the AF will store the non-3GPP device information in UDR as Application Data, as currently defined for Nnef_ServiceParameter service in TS 23.502 [3], clause 4.15.6.7.
+The information of the non-3GPP device includes the mapping information between the virtual identifier (e.g. the virtual SUCI) and the MAC address of the non-3GPP device, the identifier of 5G-RG, etc.

-6. he AF responds to the 5G-RG by assigning a virtual identifier to the device.
-The AF saves the timestamp and the mapping information between the virtual identifier and the MAC address of the device.
+6. The AF responds to the 5G-RG by assigning a virtual identifier (e.g. the virtual SUCI) to the device.
+The AF saves the timestamp and the mapping information between the virtual identifier (e.g. the virtual SUCI) and the MAC address of the device.

 NOTE: In steps 4 and 6, the AF and 5G-RG communicate directly without going through the 5GC.
 Step 4 and 6 may be out of the 3GPP scope.

-7. The 5G-RG uses the virtual identifier to initial registration procedure on behalf of the device, in clause 7.2.1.1 of TS 23.316 [5]
+7. The 5G-RG uses the virtual identifier to initial registration procedure on behalf of the device.
+Registration peocedure specified in clause 7.2.1.1 of TS 23.316 [5] apply with the following differences:

+The 5G-RG initial registration procedure by the transmission of a NAS message containing a registration request.
+The registration request contains e.g. the virtual identifier (e.g. virtual SUCI).
+Because the NAS tunnel has already been established in step 1, the 5G-RG can send a NAS message to AMF directly.

+The virtual identify (e.g. virtral SUCI) is used in the authentication procedure to authenticate the device behind the 5G-RG.

-8. After successful registration, PDU Session establishment procedure specified in clause 4.3.2.2.1 of TS 23.502 apply with the difference as below.
+8. When 5G-RG establish a PDU Session on behalf of the device, the PCF may contact the UDR to subscribe to the notification on the update of Application Data, as per existing procedure for Service specific parameter provisioning in TS 23.502 [3], clause 4.15.6.7.
+The PCF thus receives the non-3GPP device information from UDR and can take the information into account for its policy decision.
+After successful registration, PDU Session establishment procedure specified in clause 4.3.2.2.1 of TS 23.502 apply with the difference as below.

+The PCF provides QoS rules for the non-3GPP device to the SMF.
+The 5G-RG receives QoS rules for the non-3GPP devices and the 5G-RG maps the traffic of the non-3GPP device to the QoS flow of this PDU session according to the received QoS rule.

+NOTE 2: A distinct PDU Session and QoS flows may be established for each device behind the RG

 6.6.3 Impacts on Existing Nodes and Functionality

-UD:
+UDR:

 - Store the mapping between the virtual identifier and the MAC Address of the non-3GPP device.